No Labels is getting on state ballots, drawing a lawsuit and concerns about a spoiler

 To the Federal Election Commission, No Labels doesn't yet have to register as a political party thanks to a 15-year-old court case dealing with a previous third-party contender.

 Adav Noti argued the losing end of the case for the FEC.
-Now he's the legal director at the nonpartisan Campaign Legal Center.
+Now he's senior vice president and legal director at the nonpartisan Campaign Legal Center.

 "The court allowed an organization in sort of similar circumstances to go forward without being subjected to contribution limits or disclosure," Noti said.
 "And so that's what No Labels is availing itself of now, sort of as we predicted at the time."